simp/pupmod-simp-deferred_resources/REFERENCE.md

 helper classes in the module.

 This type will process after the catalog has been compiled but before it is applied.
-It takes a list of resources and checks for the existance of that resource in the compiled catalog.
-If the resource has already been defined in the catalog then it prints out a warning that an action will not be performed unless warnings are disabled.
+It takes a list of resources and checks for the existence of that resource in the compiled catalog.
+If the resource has already been defined in the catalog, it prints out a message that an action will not be performed.

-If mode is set to `warning` then print out a list of resources that would have been added but don't add them to the catalog.
+If mode is set to `warning`, instead of adding resources to the catalog, it prints out a list of resources that would have been added.

 #### Parameters